derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

     // 5. sub-property assignment using imageToToggle reference imageToToggle.style.opacity = .5;

+  // 6. end of 'if'
   }

-  // 6. 'else' portion of an if/else conditional statement
+  // 7. 'else' portion of an if/else conditional statement
   else {

-    // 7. sub-property assignment using imageToToggle reference imageToToggle.style.opacity = 1;
+    // 8. sub-property assignment using imageToToggle reference imageToToggle.style.opacity = 1;

+  // 9. end of 'else'
   }

+// 10. end of toggleImageOpacity function
 }
 ```